barais/correctexamslides/slides.md

 - [**Docker**](https://www.docker.com/) and [K8S](https://kubernetes.io) to deploy the back and the monitoring layer
 - Front is hosted in a CDN to follow the [JamStack](https://jamstack.org/) architecture (currently github page)
 - CI/CD using [**github action**](https://github.com/features/actions), [**dockerhub webhook**](https://docs.docker.com/docker-hub/webhooks/), and [**gowebhook**](https://github.com/adnanh/webhook)
+- Pluggable architecture based on micro-services to integrate question type automatic correction (let developper use their own programming language to provides solutions that automatically correct some questions)

 ---